-1. Time-out shall not be used for children under two years of age.
+Time-out shall not be used for children under two years of age.
 (Brief separation from the group is acceptable when the child's behavior places the child or others at risk of harm.
 The child may be placed in a supervised area away from the group or in a crib or playpen while staff attend to the situation.
-Example: A child who has bitten another child would be removed from the group, briefly, while staff attends to the bitten child.)
+Example: A child who has bitten another child would be briefly, while staff attends to the bitten child.)